-The recipient of the National Coach of the Year Award for spirit is Lisa Blackett of Nephi (Utah) Juab High School, and Debbie Bross of Bethlehem (Pennsylvania) Moravian Academy was chosen in the other sports category for field hockey.
+The recipient of the National Coach of the Year Award for spirit is Natalie Horton of Valley Center (Kansas) High School, and Karen Kuhlmann of Holmen (Wisconsin) High School was chosen in the other sports category for Girls Gymnastics.

-In addition to the 22 National Coaches of the Year, the NFHS Coaches Association has selected Ginny Honomichl of Baldwin City, Kansas, as the recipient of the National Coach Contributor Award.
-This award is presented to an individual who has gone above and beyond and who exemplifies the highest standards of sportsmanship, ethical conduct and moral character, and who carries the endorsement of his or her respective state high school association.
-Honomichl is the longtime tennis coach at Baldwin City High School and former president of the NFHS Coaches Association.
+In addition to the 22 National Coaches of the Year, the NFHS Coaches Association has selected Ron Anders of Auburn, Alabama, as the recipient of the National Coach Contributor Award.
+This award is presented to an individual who has gone above and beyond in the coaching profession by exemplifying the highest standards of sportsmanship, ethical conduct and moral character, and who carries the endorsement of his or her respective state high school association.

 The NFHS has a contact person in each state who is responsible for selecting deserving coach award recipients.
-This contact person often works with the state coaches' association in their respective states.
+This contact person often works with the state coaches' association in his or her respective state.
 He or she contacts the potential state award recipients to complete a coach profile form that requests information regarding the coach's record, membership in and affiliation with coaching and other professional organizations, involvement with other school and community activities and programs, and coaching philosophy.
 To be approved as an award recipient and considered for sectional and national coach of the year consideration, this profile form must be completed by the coach or designee and then approved by the executive director (or designee) of the state athletic/activities association.

 The next award level after state coach of the year is sectional coach of the year.
 The NFHS is divided into eight geographical sections.
-They are as follows: Section 1 -

-Northeast (CT, ME, MA, NH, NJ, NY, RI, VT); Section 2 - Mideast (DE, DC, KY, MD, OH, PA, VA, WV); Section 3 - South (AL, FL, GA, LA, MS, NC, SC, TN); Section 4 - Central (IL, IN, IA, MI, WI); Section 5 - Midwest (KS, MN, MO, NE, ND, SD); Section 6 - Southwest (AR, CO, NM, OK, TX); Section 7 - West (AZ, CA, HI, NV, UT); and Section 8 - Northwest (AK, ID, MT, OR, WA, WY).
+They are as follows: Section 1 - Northeast (CT, ME, MA, NH, NJ, NY, RI, VT); Section 2 - Mideast (DE, DC, KY, MD, OH, PA, VA, WV); Section 3 - South (AL, FL, GA, LA, MS, NC, SC, TN); Section 4 - Central (IL, IN, IA, MI, WI); Section 5 - Midwest (KS, MN, MO, NE, ND, SD);

+Section 6 - Southwest (AR, CO, NM, OK, TX); Section 7 - West (AZ, CA, HI, NV, UT); and Section 8 - Northwest (AK, ID, MT, OR, WA, WY).

 The NFHS Coaches Association has an advisory committee composed of a chair and eight sectional representatives.
-The sectional representatives evaluate the state award recipients from the states in their respective sections and select the best candidates for the sectional award in each sport category.
-The NFHS Coaches Association Advisory Committee then considers the sectional candidates in each sport, ranks them according to a point system and determines a national winner for each of the 20 sport categories, the spirit category and one "other" category.
+The sectional committee representatives evaluate the state award recipients from the states in their respective sections and select the best candidates for the sectional award in each sport category.
+The NFHS Coaches Association Advisory Committee then considers the sectional candidates in each sport, ranks them according to a point system, and determines a national winner for each of the 20 sport categories, the spirit category and one "other" category.

-A total of 455 coaches will be recognized this year with state, sectional and national awards.
+A total of 537 coaches will be recognized this year with state, sectional and national awards.

-This press release was written by Barb Johnson, AIC, administrative assistant with the NFHS who works with the NFHS Coaches Association and the NFHS Coach Education Program.
+This press release was written by Barbara Johnson, CIC, Coordinator of Coach Program Services with the NFHS who works with the NFHS Coaches Association and the NFHS Coach Education Program.